 As a life-long animal advocate and the wife of an Army Veteran, Betsy is delighted to serve as the Executive Director for PACT.
 A graduate of Dickinson College and the Villanova MPA program, Betsy will work to further expand the reach of PACT to enhance visibility and to secure greater funding necessary to care for thousands of pets needing foster homes.
 Throughout her nonprofit career, Betsy has helped organizations to use their limited time and resources effectively, in order to cultivate valuable relationships with individual supporters, corporations, foundations, and the media.
 Aside from her work, Betsy enjoys traveling with her husband and two daughters, and playing with their newest furry friend, Sylvie.

 Susan comes to PACT from a diverse educational and work background.
-She owned a pet sitting business for 17 years and has a Masters in Nonprofit Management.
+She owned a pet sitting business for 17 years, has a Masters in Nonprofit Management, and years of experience working in the nonprofit field.
 Sue has volunteered with different rescues throughout her life and loves taking care of bottle baby kittens.
 Sue owns 1 dog who was initially a foster but fell in love and adopted him within hours of having him.
 She also has numerous cats that came from different sources, 2 came from her vet, 2 foster fails, and 3 simply decided they lived with her.
 In her role at PACT, Sue will be working with Foster Families, helping us raise awareness and identify new streams of financial and volunteer support, and enhancing communications through print, e-news, and social media.